 There’s an art to wearing fragrance.
-Depending on your skin type and the aromatic effect you want to create, there are different strategies on how, when, and where to spray perfume.
-One of our favorite holiday fragrances: Clinique Happy combines fresh, vibrant notes—ruby red grapefruit, bergamot—with soft, sensual ones—Hawaiian wedding flower, spring mimosa.
+Depending on your skin type and the aromatic effect you want to create, there are different strategies on how, when, and where it’s best to spritz your fragrance.
+For a fragrance that uplifts with every spritz, start with our signature scent: Clinique Happy.
+Blending fresh, vibrant notes of ruby red grapefruit and bergamot with soft, sensual florals, this sunny scent was formulated to capture happiness in a bottle.
 The result?
 A fragrance that makes you—and everyone around you—smile.
-Here’s how to make the most of our bestselling fragrance:
+But don’t just take our word for it.
+We put our feel-good fragrance to the test and found that 97% of people feel happy when they smell Happy.* Here’s how to make the most of it:

 #1: Spritz after showering.